 In November 2010, the voters approved a constitutional amendment that requires an additional homestead exemption for military personnel deployed on active duty outside of the United States in support of military operations designated by the Legislature.
-The exempt amount is based upon the number of days in the previous calendar year that the person was deployed outside of the U.S. Also in 2010, the Legislature clarified that simply offering land for sale cannot be the basis for denying an agricultural classification if the land continues to be used primarily for bona fide agricultural purposes.
+The exempt amount is based upon the number of days in the previous calendar year that the person was deployed outside of the U.S. The 2010 Legislature also clarified that offering land for sale is not a sufficient reason for denying agricultural use classification if the land continues to be used primarily for bona fide agricultural purposes.
 (Ch.
 2010-277, L.O.F.
 (HB 981))